threefoldtech/js-sdk/docs/wiki/tutorials/add_marketplacevdc_chatflow.md

         ]
     ```
     - All steps methods should be decorated with `@chatflow_step(title="")`
-    - We defined some required steps in chatflow baseclass, you have to put them in your steps `[ "init_chatflow", "get_release_name", "choose_flavor", "create_subdomain", "install_chart", "success"]`.
+    - Required steps that need to be added from the chatflow baseclass are `[ "init_chatflow", "get_release_name", "choose_flavor", "create_subdomain", "install_chart", "success"]`.
     - Before the `install_chart` step additional steps like `set_config`, they can be addded to update `self.config.chart_config` object with your optional configurations.
-5. Every deployment will has its own config instance from the start to the end fo the chatflow.
+5. Every deployment will have its own config instance from the start to the end of the chatflow.
     - This `config` instance will be structured like:
     ```python
     class ChartConfig(Base):